 Fenway is a place of tradition, representing both the city of Boston and its team from the beginning of the twentieth century to the twenty-first, the players taking part in a beloved sport that connects them across generations.
 The world may have changed, but the game has always been the same, and that is especially true at Fenway Park.
 Fenway is asymmetrical, like many other stadiums from the early days of America’s Pastime, leading to some interesting quirks in the geography of the stadium itself.
 Some of these, like Duffy’s Hill, have been eliminated.
 The name came from Duffy Lewis, who had to run up and down the hill to play, embodying the kind of resilience that the Red Sox have demonstrated throughout Fenway’s century.
 The Green Monster, the 37-foot high left field wall is one of the most memorable of Fenway’s unique features.
 Originally referred to only as “The Wall,” it was a simple fence plastered in print advertisements before it gained a concrete and tin covering in 1934 before a verdant coat of paint in 1947.
 A part of Fenway when it opened in 1912, it has witnessed the tragedies, triumphs and accomplishments of the Red Sox, from an age when airplanes were a recent invention up to the present, an age where someone can reserve Fenway Park parking spaces on their iPhone with ParkWhiz.

 Whether you have a seat right near the pitcher’s mound or even spectacular seats in the .406 Club, you’ll be late for the game if you have to find a parking spot.
 If you want to take your seat while the hot-dog vendors are just coming out and the Red Sox are warming up, be sure to book your Fenway parking spot with ParkWhiz.
-All you have to do is find which game or musical event you want, pay a fee around as much as a few old-fashioned stadium hot dogs, print out your reservation and bring it to the house with the Lone Red Seat.
+All you have to do is find which game or musical event you want, print out your reservation and bring it to the house with the Lone Red Seat.
 ParkWhiz can hook you up with a sweet spot, while the visiting team’s fans have to hunt for a space.